zuck/eight.css/README.md

 **Eight.css** is a modular CSS framework, so you can use it as a single bundle or importing only the modules you need.

-All **eight.css**'s CSS files are minimized but source maps are provided for each one of them.
+All **eight.css**'s CSS files are minimized but source maps are provided for reach one of them.

 ### As a single bundle